Join the New England Aquarium for World Ocean Day 2026

 Meet representatives from NOAA Stellwagen Bank National Marine Sanctuary alongside their 43-foot inflatable humpback whale, Salt (weather permitting).

-The Massachusett Tribe at Ponkopoag
+The Massachusett Tribe at Ponkapoag

 Members of the Massachusett Tribe at Ponkapoag will lead a hands-on fish weir-building activity, providing attendees with an immersive experience of traditional fishing practices.
 This activity will highlight the cultural and historical significance of fish weirs to the Indigenous peoples of the Boston Harbor area.
 Participants will gain a deeper understanding and appreciation of these sustainable fishing methods and their role in the ecosystem.